-Where the style of bench may not differ vary much in outward appearance, cremation benches are vastly different inside.
+Where the style of bench may not differ very much in outward appearance, cremation benches are vastly different inside.
 Typically built with an urn or another container in mind, each cremation bench memorial will actually hold and encapsulate your loved ones remains.

 Bench Memorial Leg Design

-The Ricard Family Memorial Bench in red granite utilizes the “Harp” leg style while the modern block utilizes the square leg design.
+The Ricard Family Memorial Bench in red granite utilizes the “Harp” leg style while the modern bench utilizes the square leg design.
 Both are elegantly polished and can be engraved on further to help tell your loved one’s whole story.

 Bench Memorials in Collaboration With Other Monuments

-As mentioned before; Bench Memorials make excellent accent pieces to any estate or family burial plot.
+As mentioned before; bench memorials make excellent accent pieces to any estate or family burial plot.
 As we can see here with the Wade Family Companion Memorial; James and Joan Wade wanted their companion slant memorial to rest at the head of the burial plot with their chosen harp style bench memorial gracing the foot.

 More often than not, the granite color is the first thing that you choose when designing a bench memorial.
 For those that have not chosen yet, we offer bench memorials in all of the colors listed below.
-The color you choose tells and equal part of your loved one’s story as well as which color they potentially like best.
-Remember that if you are going to be engraving anything on the bench itself, you will likely want it to be darker color with a much higher contrast (Gold Star, Blue Pearl, Emerald Pearl, or India Black)
+The color you choose tells an equal part of your loved one’s story as well as which color they potentially like best.
+Remember that if you are going to be engraving anything on the bench itself, you will likely want it to be a darker color with much higher contrast (Gold Star, Blue Pearl, Emerald Pearl, or India Black)